NocWriter/runsql-gradle-plugin/README.md

 [New issues](https://github.com/NocWriter/runsql-gradle-plugin/issues/new)
 page and leave a message over there (with E-mail to contact you back).

-I publish my E-mail address directly, as bots tend to abuse it.
+I don't publish my E-mail address directly, as bots tend to abuse it.